One of two radiography suites in the Oak Brook Simulation Center

 Sim Centers In Action

-Our radiography uses the X-ray table and wall-mounted receptor, portable radiography machine, digital and computed image acquisition stations, Fuji workstations, and numerous phantom body parts.
+Our radiography instructors and students use the X-ray table and wall-mounted receptor, portable radiography machine, digital and computed image acquisition stations, Fuji workstations, and numerous phantom body parts.
 After using the X-ray machines to X-ray the phantoms and produce radiographic images, they view the images and analyze them for quality.
 This practice allows students to learn and master proper positioning skills before working with actual patients at our clinical sites.
 Classroom instruction includes students learning positioning skills before taking didactic examinations that helps with visual understanding.
 Students also utilize low-fidelity manikins for various simulations and skills training, such as patient transfer and portable examinations.

 Patient simulators are essential in providing student nurses with safe, risk-free training that will result in mastery of crucial skills in clinical settings.
-SimMan 3G Plus, SimMan Essential, and Nursing Anne continue to offer students training in our adult health, pediatrics, and health assessment courses.
+SimMan 3G PLUS, SimMan Essential, and Nursing Anne continue to offer students training in our adult health, pediatrics, and health assessment courses.
 For instance, SimMan Essential is used to listen to abnormal heart and lung sounds.
 SimBaby, Nursing Baby, and SimMom allow for skills acquisition and education in pediatrics and obstetrics.

 Nurse practitioner candidates use the Oak Brook Simulation Center for their skills intensives.
 The number of days required varies by the program and pathway (i.e., MSN versus Post-Graduate Certificate).
 Additionally, graduate students participate in an Objective Structured Clinical Examination (OSCE) and can practice a patient-centered approach within a realistic healthcare delivery environment while using current equipment to support them as they train for the highest level of care.